Washington Township, Montgomery County, Ohio

 A suburb of Dayton, Washington Township is the largest of nine townships of Montgomery County, Ohio, United States.
-As of the 2010 census, the population was 56,607, with 32,610 persons residing within the unincorporated portion of the township, and 23,997 persons residing within the city of Centerville.
+The population was 61,882 at the 2020 census.

-The township, through the independent Centerville-Washington Park District, contains eight community parks, nine nature parks and 33 neighborhood parks encompassing 1,000 acres in Centerville and Washington Township.
+The township, through the independent Centerville-Washington Park District, contains eight community parks, nine nature parks, and 33 neighborhood parks encompassing 1,000 acres in Centerville and Washington Township.

 Geography

-Located in the southeastern corner of the county, it borders the following townships and city:
+Located in the southeastern corner of the county, Washington Township borders the following townships and cities: